-When Interrailing in winter, switch the shorts for another long trousers and take more long sleeved shirts instead of tank tops.
+When Interrailing in winter, switch the shorts for (multi-functional) long trousers and take more long sleeved shirts instead of tank tops.

-Your backpack doesn’t necessarily needs to be larger, as most of the warm clothing will be on you when traveling.
+Your backpack doesn’t necessarily need to be larger, as most of the warm clothing will be on you when traveling.

 Just swap the tank tops for a few long sleeved shirts and the shorts for an extra jeans.